spectrocloud/librarium/content/docs/06-integrations/01-standalone-integrated-packs.md

 Palette’s integrated version of the Kubernetes dashboard pack, called Spectro Kubernetes Dashboard, has pre-set defaults and does not require configuration.
 However, integrated packs offer the flexibility to change defaults if needed.
 Changing the defaults in an integrated pack would require some configuration.

 <WarningBox>

+We recommend using the Pack defaults.
 Default settings provide best practices for your clusters.
-Changing the default settings can introduce security issues by exposing your clusters.
-We recommend using the defaults.
+Changing the default settings can introduce misconfigurations.
+Carefully review the changes you make to a pack.

 </WarningBox>

 <br />